BIGJRA/BIGJRA.github.io/rejuv.md

 | Cufant         | 10       |
 | **Copperajah** | 5        |

-Rock Smash all the rocks that you can along the way - they’ll permanently be gone, leaving you shortcuts for the area.
+Rock Smash all the rocks that you can along the way - they'll permanently be gone, leaving you shortcuts for the area.

 The first area contains a hidden *Red Shard.* Follow the door to the